fabiohvp/svelte-pdfjs/README.md

 # Svelte-pdfjs

-a simple way to render your pdfs.
+a simple way to render your pdfs. (only works with code-splitting)

 `npm install @fabiohvp/svelte-pdfjs`
 or
 `yarn add @fabiohvp/svelte-pdfjs`

+Sapper version needs to be imported as **devDependency**

-this package requires some additional settings on rollup.
+Also this package requires some additional settings on rollup.

 1. You need to install **rollup-plugin-node-builtins** and **rollup-plugin-copy** (devDependencies)
 2. Inside your rollup.config.js you need to import them and do as follow: